masonite-digital/mdi-quick-change-cms/wp-content/plugins/bdthemes-element-pack-lite/readme.txt

 0. [Slideshow](https://elementpack.pro/demo/element/slideshow/) - Variations, easy positioning, customizations gives element pack pro plugins slider gives a ninja way to make your website classic.
 0. [Social Proof](https://elementpack.pro/demo/element/social-proof/) - Element pack brings the Social Proof widget for displaying proofs of positive vibe using social media channels.
 Works great with Facebook, Google, Yelp, etc.
 0. [Switcher](https://elementpack.pro/demo/element/switcher/) - Switcher to showcase your content more interactively.
 You can add two different content to show with element pack pro switcher.
-0. [Search](https://elementpack.pro/demo/element/search/) -      Search is a simple search widget for for elementor widget.
-You can get a simple search, modal options also.
 0. [Social share](https://elementpack.pro/demo/element/social-share/) - Social share widget gives element pack pro plugin a diverse way to make their clients comfort.
 Also, it helps the visitor to share their feelings about the site.
 0. [SVG Image](https://elementpack.pro/demo/element/svg-image) - a new way to match your designs.
 Now you can show Widget Equal Height on elementor page builder, helps you to match the design.
 0. [Source Code](https://elementpack.pro/demo/element/source-code/) - Source Code allows you to copy your source code copy and paste within a single click.
 GIven source code now on your finger.